Shivansh0508/rush-hour-Puzzle-Solving/README.md

 **Greedy Best First Search**
 Always picks the state that looks closest to the goal using the heurestic.
 Fast but not guaranteed to be optimal.

 **A*Search**

 Combines actual move cost g(n) and heurestic h(n) using f(n) = g(n) + h(n)
 Optimal and efficient.

+## Heuristics
+**H1-Blocking Vehicle Count**
+Counts how many vehicles are sitting between the red car and the exit.Each needs at least one move to clear.
+Admissible-never overestimates the true remaining cost.

+**H2-Blocking Count + Distance**
+Takes H1 and adds the remaining distance the red car must travel.Tighter estimate,still admissible .
+H2 dominates H1 so A* with H2 explores fewer states .